State COVID-19 Bulletins

 April 6 (expired on June 30, 2020) - The OID issued PC Bulletin No. 2020-01, that directs all property and casualty carriers providing coverage to Oklahoma residents to continually assess their internal readiness, inform insureds of available benefits, extend any grace period for nonpayment of premium and suspend all claims deadlines for the duration of the emergency declaration and all policyholder rights or benefits related to deadlines.
 The grace period was extended by the amended bulletin to June 30, 2020.
 This grace period extension does not relieve an insured of the obligation to pay premiums but merely is a deferral of the payment due date.
 This provision is also applicable to premium financing arrangements.
 The bulletin does not distinguish between admitted and nonadmitted business.

-March 25 (extended to August 30, 2020) - The Division of Financial Regulation issued a temporary emergency Order, Extension on April 23 and Extension on May 22, Extension on June 22, Extension on July 31 and associated FAQ, in response to the COVID-19 outbreak.
+March 25 (expired September 29, 2020) - The Division of Financial Regulation issued a temporary emergency Order, Extension on April 23 and Extension on May 22, Extension on June 22, Extension on July 31 and associated FAQ, in response to the COVID-19 outbreak.
 The extension is effective until July 22 and it requires all insurance companies to extend grace periods for premium payments, postpone policy cancellations and nonrenewals, and extend deadlines for reporting claims.
 For insurance policies in the state not yet cancelled or non-renewed as of the date of this Order, but for which a notice of cancellation or non-renewal has been issued, insurers must withdraw the issued notice and provide insureds with a notice that cancellation and non-renewal is suspended until this Order is no longer in effect.
 At the request of DFR, the Oregon Surplus Lines Association forwarded a copy of their March 25, 2020, order to all of the licensees of the Oregon Surplus Line Association.
 The Division encourages all nonadmitted insurers to follow the same actions required of the admitted insurers in the Order.

 March 25 - The Division issued a Memorandum saying that, consistent with ORS 731.482, insurance companies may not withdraw from, fail to renew, or cancel any commercial liability line of insurance or class of business, such as a child care facility, without supplying appropriate written justification and approval by the Director of the Department of Consumer and Business Services.
 Child care facilities that comply with Executive Order 20-12 and follow the requirements for caring for children are not considered an increased hazard under ORS 731.482(1)(d), and an insurer cannot cancel or non-renew a liability policy for a child care facility.
 The memorandum is addressed to all admitted and nonadmitted commercial liability insurers.